ALANZION/rl-policy-evaluation/README.md

 ## AIM
 To develop a Python program to evaluate the given policy by maximizing its cumulative reward while dealing with slippery terrain.
 ## PROBLEM STATEMENT
+We are assigned with the task of creating an RL agent to solve the "Bandit Slippery Walk" problem.
+The environment consists of Seven states representing discrete positions the agent can occupy.
+The agent must learn to navigate this environment while dealing with the challenge of slippery terrain.
+Slippery terrain introduces stochasticity in the agent's actions, making it difficult to predict the outcomes of its actions accurately.
 ## POLICY EVALUATION FUNCTION
 <img width="685" height="130" alt="image" src="https://github.com/user-attachments/assets/bb7f8627-3108-4d08-a052-de7522e75645" />